boranseckin/corvo/README.md

 ### HW Tracker

-Homework Tracker is a one page app to keep track of assignments across multiple subjects.
+Homework Tracker is a web app to keep track of assignments across multiple subjects.
 It provides a brief summary page with each subject's information and a thorough detail page for all listed subjects.
-The user can create up to 4 classes and add new assignments to those classes by filling out the modal forms at the summary (home) page.
-The detail pages offer lists of active assignments with the options of editing and marking them completed.
-Class and assignment are only visible to the user who created them.
+The user can create classes and add new assignments to those classes by filling out the modal forms at the summary (home) page.
+The detail pages offer lists of active assignments with the options of editing, completing and deleting.
+Classes and assignments are only visible to the user who created them.

 ### URL Shortener